27 May 2024

 A lot of those still spreading are legacy viruses and worms whose command-and-control servers have been shut down.
 However, these types of malware can compromise infected systems by opening network ports or changing configurations, cause software failures, denial of service, and so on.

 New worm versions used by malicious actors for spreading spyware, ransomware, and miners can be found on ICS networks as well.
-More often than not, they rely on network service (e.g. SMB or RDP) exploits that have been addressed by the vendors but still persist on OT networks, previously stolen credentials, or password boot-forcing.
+More often than not, they rely on network service (e.g. SMB or RDP) exploits that have been addressed by the vendors but still persist on OT networks, previously stolen credentials, or password brute-forcing.

 Globally, the percentage of ICS computers on which viruses and worms were blocked has slowly increased from a low in the third quarter of 2023.